-Follower role:
+Team member role:

-- I expect each team member to honor the team leader role for the individual project. - I expect each team member to contribute to their team's success. - Everyone is to be treated with dignity and respect.

-• A bad performance in a certain project will reflect poorly on all team members and not only the leader.
+- I expect each team member to honor the team co-leaders for the individual project. - I expect each team member to contribute to their team's success. - Everyone is to be treated with dignity and respect. - A bad performance in a certain project will reflect poorly on all team members and not only the co-leaders.